Our Servicing Process

 - No discretion on issues beyond the loan-level and pool-level documents

 - Passes funds from Master Servicer to bondholder

 - Distributes monthly statements

 - Ability to appoint a replacement Servicer

 - Has final approval rights on loan workouts in special servicing and other matters affecting all loans.

 Freddie Mac Multifamily has a commercial mortgage-backed securities (CMBS) special servicer rating of 'CSS2' and master servicer rating of ‘CMS2’ from Fitch Ratings.
 The rating reflects the ability of the Freddie Mac Multifamily business to work out loans backed by apartment buildings with five or more units and acquired from its Seller/Servicer network, as well the interest of the certificateholder in the trust by servicing and administering the mortgage loans.
 Additional details are in the Fitch Ratings Servicer Report.

 Freddie Mac has received a commercial loan master servicer ranking of Above Average from Standard & Poor’s.
 The high ranking reflects the quality of the Freddie Mac Multifamily operations, technology and staff, and the business' ability to monitor the information provided by its Seller/Servicers.
-Additional details are in our related press release.
+Additional details here.

 - Freddie Mac is the special servicer for 6,481 loans totaling $69.6 billion as of June 30, 2015